sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

         .create()
 ```

-Instancio gives powerful tool called `model`.
-It is a convenient way of defining objects that have common core, so that
+Instancio gives a powerful tool called `model`.
+It is a convenient way of defining objects that have a common core, so
+that
 can be defined in one place and re-used for all other objects:

 ```groovy